 All this adds up to a healthy 10,000 capacity.

-Oxford Utd is “up the A40” 25 miles away is the closest League 2 based club although Reading is geographically nearer.
-In the old days of Conference and Gola League the local derbies were against Aylesbury Utd and Slough Town.
-Strangely the unofficial Wycombe websites have a distinct anti Colchester Utd feeling about them, but then did you ever visit Layer Road?
+Oxford United are “up the A40” and only 25 miles away.
+In the old days of Conference and Gola League the local derbies were against Aylesbury United and Slough Town.

 Previous Meetings and Memories